Did you know that according to HHS.Gov/HealthCare (U.S. Department of Health & Human Services:

 I know absolutely nobody who has benefited from participating in the "Affordable HealthCare Act."
 In fact, the only responses I have received from my family, friends and social circle are negative.
 Those who have the wherewithal to afford insurance opted to find their own through private sources.
 Those who could not afford conventional sources of insurance have opted to forego purchasing any insurance on the Obamacare program because the prices were so high it was easier for them to just pay the fine on their income taxes.

-since the Affordable Care Act was introduced.
+In other words, nothing has changed since the Affordable Care Act was introduced.

 Why does our government continue to force feed us such a rosy picture of the success of this economic fiasco?